mkocot/rupicola/README.md

 Default action for missing included file is warning (non fatal).
 For now maximum depth is hardcoded to 10.

 ### protocol
-Section used to configure bind points, auth mode and change default path to streaming and rpc subsystems
+Section used to configure bind points, auth mode and change default path to streaming and RPC subsystems.

 #### bind
 Define listening bindpoint.
 This object have following fields: